Academic Policies

 • Students are allowed to repeat a course only once.

-• If the course is failed a second time, the student might not be allowed to continue in the School of Engineering.
+• If a course is failed a second time, the student may face dismissal from the School of Engineering.

-• The student may petition to repeat the course a second time.
-Contact your advisor to discuss this option and to obtain the petition.
+• Students may petition to repeat a course a second time.
+Contact your academic advisor to discuss this option and obtain the required petition form.

 Repeat/Replace Policy

-An undergraduate student is placed on academic probation if one of the following occurs:
+An undergraduate student is placed on academic notice if one of the following occurs:

 • The student’s semester grade-point average is lower than 2.0, or